VidhiBhatt01/FoodLens/docs/ACADEMIC_ALIGNMENT.md

-## 🎓 Academic Alignment and Motivation
+# 🎓 Academic Alignment and Motivation

-FoodLens is designed not only as a practical sustainability tool for the UCLA community but also as a direct engagement with core themes presented in **CS 269**.
-The project integrates AI transparency, ethical reasoning, and responsible deployment throughout its workflow.
+FoodLens serves both as a practical sustainability tool for the UCLA community and as a direct engagement with core themes from **CS 269**.
+The system integrates interpretability, ethical reasoning, and responsible deployment practices throughout its design.

----

-### 🔍 1.
+## 🔍 1.
 Mechanistic Interpretability

-FoodLens intentionally avoids opaque neural models.
+FoodLens intentionally avoids opaque, high-capacity neural models.
-Instead, it uses a **custom interpretable decision-tree predictor** whose full structure is:
+Instead, it uses a **fully interpretable decision-tree–based predictor**, whose structure is:

-• exported as JSON
+- exported as JSON,
-• human-readable
+- human-readable and inspectable,
-• paired with explanation traces
+- paired with explanation traces,
-• reproducible and auditable
+- reproducible and auditable.

-Every recommendation explicitly shows *which features contributed to the outcome*, reflecting the core goals of mechanistic interpretability.
+Each recommendation includes a transparent breakdown of the factors influencing the prediction, directly reflecting the objectives of mechanistic interpretability.

----

-### ⚖️ 2.
+## ⚖️ 2.
 Computational Ethics and Fairness

-The platform incorporates ethical reasoning at the design level:

-• opt-in notification preferences
+Ethical considerations guide the platform’s functionality and constraints:

+- opt-in, user-controlled notification preferences,
-• dietary filters for inclusivity
+- dietary filters to support inclusivity,
-• non-intrusive email-based alerts
-• choice **not** to use real-time tracking
+- minimal data collection and no real-time tracking,
-• accessible UI design for equitable access
+- accessible UI design for equitable use across the student body.

-These decisions ensure that visibility of food opportunities does not disadvantage any student group and aligns with computational ethics discussions from CS 269.
+These choices ensure the system does not systematically advantage or disadvantage any group and align with fairness and ethics discussions emphasized in CS 269.

----

-### 🛡️ 3.
+## 🛡️ 3.
 AI Safety and Responsible Deployment

-FoodLens avoids high-risk automation, including:
+FoodLens deliberately avoids high-risk automation or behavior-shaping mechanisms.
+In particular, the system does **not** use:

-• no continuous monitoring of user location
+- continuous user monitoring,
-• no behavior-shaping or ranking algorithms
-• no hidden prioritization rules
+- hidden ranking or prioritization algorithms,
+- opaque or non-explainable decision pipelines.

-The predictor is **advisory**, not prescriptive.
+The predictor is strictly advisory.
-Every prediction includes a clear rationale, making the system predictable, transparent, and safe — consistent with AI safety principles emphasized in the course.
+All outputs are accompanied by concise explanations, making the system’s behavior predictable, transparent, and safe consistent with core AI safety principles.

----

-### 🌱 4.
+## 🌱 4.
 Social Impact and Sustainability

+The project contributes to broader campus and societal goals:

-By reducing food surplus and enabling redistribution, FoodLens aligns with:
+- reducing food surplus at UCLA events,

-• campus sustainability initiatives
-• ethical consumption practices
+- promoting ethical consumption,
-• resource-efficient event planning
+- supporting resource-efficient event planning,
-• community welfare and food accessibility
+- improving community access to leftover food.

-This demonstrates how interpretable AI can support positive social outcomes at a campus scale.
+This demonstrates how interpretable AI can serve as an effective tool for positive social impact.

----

-### 📘 5.
-Scope Appropriate for Capstone Evaluation
+## 📘 5.
+Scope and Capstone Appropriateness

-FoodLens balances academic rigor with practical implementation, combining:
+FoodLens balances academic depth with practical feasibility.
+The work includes:

-• system design
+- end-to-end system design,
+- interpretable machine-learning methods,
+- explainability artifacts,
-• ethical reasoning
+- ethical reasoning and constraint justification,
-• interpretable ML
-• UI/UX design
+- geospatial visualization and UI/UX design,
-• synthetic data creation
+- synthetic data generation and model evaluation.
-• mapping and geospatial integration

-The project remains **fully achievable within a 10-week quarter**, while still providing meaningful depth for evaluation.
+The project remains well-scoped for a 10-week academic quarter while offering meaningful opportunities for technical and ethical analysis.

----

-### 🎯 Conclusion
+## 🎯 Conclusion

-FoodLens shows how **interpretable and ethically grounded AI** can address a tangible real-world challenge.
+FoodLens illustrates how interpretable and ethically grounded AI systems can address real problems at campus scale.
+The project operationalizes key themes from CS 269 through a responsible, transparent, and community-oriented design.

----